mendeljacks/orma/README.md

 ```

 </td><td>
 Creates a new user.
-In this case, the id column is generated by the database
+The id column is not provided since it is generated by the database.
 </td></tr>
 <tr><td>